-A construction or material specification error may go undetected for years.
-However, the impact in a measurement error may begin to show up immediately.
-When a new installation is commissioned for the first time, it is always a good idea to purge the pipeline or facility prior to putting the measurement station into production.

-If the pipeline or facility is not purged, debris can be left in the pipe, and may end up in the measurement facility.
-Rocks, boards, or any other type of debris can be left in a pipeline during construction.
-The picture below shows a piece of plastic that was left in the upstream portion of the meter tube.
-In this case, the flow was completely obstructed.
+When a new installation is commissioned, it is always a good idea to purge the pipeline or facility prior to putting the measurement station into service.
+If the pipeline or measurement facility is not adequately purged, debris left in the pipe may end up in the meter tube.
+Any type of debris can be left in a pipeline during construction; the picture below shows a piece of plastic that was left in the upstream portion of the meter tube.